-Downtown dynamics in flux: Office space falls, rents rise
+Downtown dynamics in flux: Pittsburgh office space falls, rents rise

 The growth of law firms and financial and professional services companies has helped fill Downtown's office buildings to the extent that Class A buildings have their lowest vacancy rate in years.